Ekorz-boop/pa1475_LLM/README-admin-auth.md

   Check your SMTP settings and credentials.
 For Gmail, use an App Password and ensure the sender matches your authenticated account.
 - **Database errors?**
   Make sure you've initialized the database and have the correct URI.

----

-## **Contributing**

-Pull requests and issues are welcome!
-Please follow the code style and add tests for new features.

----

 **For more details, see the code comments and inline documentation.
 If you have questions, open an issue or contact the maintainer.**